|Monthly Tech-Tip |

 Digital photographs are "bit images".
 Ceramic artists and technicians must deal with them constantly, knowing something about the subject is valuable.
 A bit image exists as a file on your computer or on a server on the internet.
 Bit images are a matrix of tiny dots (pixels) each having a color and transparency.
 The image as a whole has "dimensions", a 1000x1000 dot image thus has one million dots.
-For print purposes, a image as a whole can also have an implicit dpi "resolution" (dots per inch).
+For print purposes, an image as a whole can also have an implicit dpi "resolution" (dots per inch).
 The 1000x1000 dot image can be said to have a resolution of 100 dpi at 10 inches or 200 dpi at 5 inches size.
-Obviously, storing information on every single pixel is going to take significant memory (on your computer or in the cloud).
-The capicity of computers to deal with billions of pixels in an instant is a testament to their speed.
+Obviously, storing information on every pixel will take significant memory (on your computer or in the cloud).
+The capacity of computers to deal with billions of pixels in an instant is a testament to their speed.

 Almost any photo you take needs to be edited.
 Cropping is typically the first thing done.
-While photo editing software like GIMP and PhotoShop are well known, computers and phones have photo editing capbilities built in.
+While photo editing software like GIMP and PhotoShop are well known, computers and phones have photo editing capabilities built in.
 These can typically save to other formats.
-However computer vendors (who also market cloud storage) have an interest in keeping your photos in the largest file size possible.
-For this reason is it good to use a third party app that enables resolution and degree-of-compression control.
+However, computer vendors (who also market cloud storage) have an interest in keeping your photos in the largest file size possible.
+For this reason, is it good to use a third-party app that enables resolution and degree-of-compression control.

 Every time you upload a photo to the cloud you impact the environment (by the size of the file).
 How?
 Data warehouses that store all this stuff are the size of shopping malls fed with electrical cables the size of a firehose!
 Dozens of nuclear power plants are needed to run all that.
 So think about resolution and image compression.

 What resolution is right?
-As a guide, consider the resolution of your computer's monitor, your phone's screen.
+As a guide, consider the resolution of your computer's monitor and your phone's display.
 HD monitors are 2000 pixels wide.
 Phones are commonly that height.
 A 4k photo would be twice as wide and more than twice as tall, that means it is four times the needed size.
 While the larger image would permit zoom, consider the extra time to load it.
-Better to crop the original image before upload.
-In that way its actual size on the screen will enable quicker viewing (and faster display).
+Better to crop the original image before uploading.
+In that way, its actual size on the screen will enable quicker viewing (and faster display).

 Taking a picture on a modern smart phone is easy.
 And you can just walk over to your desktop computer and it is there automatically (e.g. for editing and uploading to your account at insight-live.com).
 Cameras are capable of taking better pictures, but time and dedication are required.
 But don't overlook the difficultly of getting photos from your camera to your desktop computer.
 Camera software (to transfer the data, edit photos, store and share them) is not nearly as polished a phone apps.
 Transfer can be awkward and glacial (e.g. 10 minutes per photo!).
 If you already have a camera and this is an issue, consider getting one of these SD cards (e.g. on Amazon).
 This turns your camera into a router/website that you access by switching your wifi to it.
 And transfer is fast.